HarNys/IMT3601-project/README.md

 If you want to contribute, send us a pull-request on github or mail us a patch at <thomas.sigurdsen@hig.no>.
-Doxygen documentation, design document and coding style(still in the design document for some reason) see the projects wiki page <https://github.com/HarNys/IMT3601-project/wiki>.
+Doxygen documentation, design document and coding style(still in the design document for some reason) see the wiki page <https://github.com/HarNys/IMT3601-project/wiki>.